 Downstream of the parking area is a suspension bridge for pedestrians which leads to Presque Isle.
 From the bridge you can see the fabulous potholes the river has carved into the gorge.
 In the summer, when the water is lower, the river goes to the left of the "island" (west), but when the river is high it surrounds the island, resulting in additional falls.
 In high water Manabezho Falls is very wide, but later in the summer it becomes segmented.

 From Hwy.
 US 2 in Bessemer take Powderhorn Rd North.
-When the road ends at the stop sign make a left hand turn on Black River Rd.
+When the road ends at the stop sign make a left-hand turn on Black River Rd.
 Follow Black River Road until you see a sign for the Gorge Falls, turn left.
-Follow this road for about 3 miles until you come to a wooden bridge.
+Follow this road for about three miles until you come to a wooden bridge.
 Park before the bridge, then cross it and follow the creek on your left upstream (there isn't much of a path).

 Notes: This falls is also know as Maple Creek Falls.
 The falls are in a very steep canyon.

-Nawadaha Falls is the upper most of the three falls along the Presque Isle River's final stretch.
-Until recently you had to walk along a rather rugged trail with lots of steep ups and downs, and there were no viewing platform for the falls.
+Nawadaha Falls is the uppermost of the three falls along the Presque Isle River's final stretch.
+Until recently you had to walk along a rather rugged trail with lots of steep ups and downs, and there were no viewing platforms for the falls.
 Sometime after 2001 they added a viewing platform and a short trail to the falls from behind the entrance station.

 This waterfall is located on the Montreal River just a few miles upstream of Saxon Falls.
 The Montreal River forms part of the border between Michigan and Wisconsin so the falls is technically in both states, and can be visited from either state, but it is most easily visited from the Wisconsin side.